nikyan/DisasterResponse-ETL_ML_Pipeline/README.md

 There are three main components of the project:

 1. ETL Pipeline
 The ETL pipeline is the Extract, Transform, and Load process.
-Here, I will read the dataset, clean the data, and then store it in a SQLite database.
+Here, the code reads the dataset, cleans the data, and then stores it in a SQLite database.
 The ETL pipeline code is included in an ETL script: process_data.py.
+The data is stored in 'DisasterResponse.db'.

 2. Machine Learning Pipeline
 In the machine learning pipeline, I first split the data into a training set and a test set.
 Then, I create a machine learning pipeline that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification).
 Finally, the model is exported to a pickle file.
 The machine learning code is included train_classifier.py.